County of San Diego 2022 Legislative Program

 1. Support efforts to achieve 100% renewable energy and a rapid transition of fuels toward electric and other low-carbon fuel sources.

 C. Environmental Health

-1. Support legislation and funding that would improve, streamline and simplify waste management, including but not limited to hazardous, medical and universal waste, to ensure proper handling, emergency readiness, and the protection of natural resources and the public.
+1. Support legislation and funding that would improve, streamline, and simplify waste management, including but not limited to hazardous, medical, and universal waste, to ensure proper training and handling, disaster and emergency readiness, and the protection of natural resources and the public.

 4. Support legislation that would improve health and safety at public spas and swimming pools and increase pool operator knowledge.

 5. Support legislation that would improve health and safety at body art facilities.